 This climb begins about 90 miles into the Death Ride (after about 12,100' of climbing).
+Visit our Death Ride page for detailed information on each route and climb in this ride.

 This is the one pass that is not closed to motor vehicles during the Death Ride.
 You will likely be climbing into a moderate to strong head wind the entire 14 miles or so up the pass, so be prepared.
 While the "average grade" is only 3.7%, be mentally prepared for a long steady slog into the wind; you will be rewarded with ice cream at the top.
 The 3.7% average grade is misleading because there are several miles of flat riding which makes the remaining climb much steeper than 3.7% - more in the 6% range, but never anything extreme (although it surely may seem that way after so much riding and climbing).